raphaelm/lendlist/README.md

 =======
 Never again forget what you borrowed from someone and keep track of what your friends borrowed from you.

+*Project status: This project is not actively maintained.
+The app works, but I'm currently not working on any new features etc. However, I'll happily accept pull requests with bugfixes or features.*

 Authors
 -------